-Diamondback Energy, Inc. was incorporated on December 30, 2011 in Delaware as a holding company and will not conduct any material business operations prior to the transaction described below.
+Diamondback Energy, Inc. was incorporated on December 30, 2011 in Delaware as a holding company and did not conduct any material business operations prior to the transaction described below.
 All of our historical assets, operations and results described in this prospectus are those of Windsor Permian LLC, or Windsor Permian.
-Windsor Permian is a wholly-owned subsidiary of Diamondback Energy LLC, which is an entity controlled by our equity sponsor, Wexford.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, Wexford will cause Diamondback Energy LLC to be merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. will continue as the surviving entity.
-Immediately after the merger and prior to the effectiveness of the registration statement of which this prospectus is a part, Gulfport will complete the Gulfport transaction.
-Upon completion of these Transactions, Wexford and Gulfport will beneficially own 65% and 35%, respectively, of our outstanding common stock.
-Upon completion of the offering, assuming Wexford or its affiliates make no additional purchases of our common stock, Wexford and Gulfport will beneficially own approximately 41.9% and 22.5%, respectively, of our common stock (approximately 39.7% and 21.4%, respectively, if the underwriters' option to purchase additional shares is exercised in full).
-Assuming Wexford or its affiliates purchase \$30.0 million, or 1,666,667 shares (based on the midpoint of the price range set forth on the cover page of this prospectus), of our common stock in the offering, Wexford will beneficially own, upon completion of the offering, approximately 46.6% of our common stock (or approximately 44.2% if the underwriters' option to purchase additional shares is exercised in full).
+Windsor Permian was a wholly-owned subsidiary of Diamondback Energy LLC, which was an entity controlled by our equity sponsor, Wexford.
+Prior to the effectiveness of the registration statement relating to this prospectus, Wexford caused Diamondback Energy LLC to be merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. continued as the surviving entity.
+Immediately after the merger and prior to the effectiveness of the registration statement relating to this prospectus, Gulfport completed the Gulfport transaction.
+Upon completion of these Transactions, Wexford and Gulfport beneficially owned 65% and 35%, respectively, of our outstanding common stock.
+Upon completion of the offering (including the purchase by Wexford or its affiliates of 1,717,126 shares of our common stock), Wexford and Gulfport will beneficially own approximately 46.7% and 22.5%, respectively, of our common stock (approximately 44.4% and 21.4%, respectively, if the underwriters' option to purchase additional shares is exercised in full).